 I am Joy Otto, the director of the Primary School Bilingual Program.
 I earned my undergraduate degrees in Primary School Education and Special Education (k-18).
 I have completed post graduate work in Montessori education, Orton-Gillingham Language Speech/Language Therapy, Montessori Teacher Training, Brain Gym Kinesiology and I am a certified PADI dive master.
 I have over 22 years of classroom experience as a teacher, therapist and education specialist.
 I was working at the Smithsonian Institution as the lead docent educator for divergent learners and Primary schools when I realized that I loved the Dutch culture and environment.
 So I decided to move to the Netherlands to work and live.
 When I am not working or walking on the beach, you can find me cycling on my Dutch fiets (bike) or scuba diving anywhere where the water is clear and the sun is shining.

+My name is Milrose, and I am the English teacher for the Panda class.
 From a young age, I knew that I wanted to be a teacher.
 I have always wanted to teach minds, touch hearts and transform lives.
 I graduated with Bachelor in Elementary Education majoring in English at the University of St. La Salle, Philippines.
 Teaching and working with children is my passion.
 I have over 9 years working experience as a teacher working with primary aged school children and international students of differing age levels.
 I have taught Language, Reading, Mathematics and MAPE (Music, Arts and Physical Education).
 I also worked for two years as a co-curricular coordinator where I handled all the activities/lessons of the lower grades students.
 Currently, I am the English teacher in the Panda classroom.
 I really enjoy the environment and children of the WBPS community.
 I love coming to work each day.

 My name is Willem van Hoof and I am Dutch teacher for the Panda classroom.
 I studied Art History in Amsterdam after finishing my teacher training in Breda.
 I lived and worked for several years in London and Brussels and gained valuable teaching experience while working at the Educational Department of the British Museum.
 After working for commercial companies for a couple of years, I started working as a substitute here in The Netherlands.
 This reignited my passion for teaching and I have found the right place for me at WBPS.

 My name is Alesi and I am the English teacher in the Zebra class.
 I grew up in Essex, England and moved to The Netherlands to be with my Dutch partner.
 I have a Bachelor’s degree in Education and Childhood studies.
 During my degree I worked at a local primary school in a number of classes, including special educational needs support classes.
 I have worked with a range of ages and enjoyed putting my knowledge into practice.
 I am extremely passionate about working with children and have developed my own knowledge in order to support their development best.
 Following my degree I completed a TESOL qualification, in order to teach and understand how children and adults learn English as a foreign language.
 I enjoy working with children and ensuring they have a safe, stimulating and creative learning setting in order to support their growth and development.
 I am excited to be a part of a great learning environment for children and to be part of the great teaching team at WBPS.
 In my spare time I enjoy reading, swimming and spending quality time with my family and friends.
-I am currently on pregnancy leave with my first child but I look forward to returning to the classroom next September.

 I am Sara, and I am currently the Zebra English teacher.
 I’m originally from Indianapolis, Indiana, but I have lived in the Netherlands since 2010.
 I have a Dutch partner and a daughter, Roselyn, who is also a student at Winford Bilingual Primary School.
 I graduated with a degree in elementary and special education from Indiana University in 2009.
 I also completed an overseas graduate education program in New Zealand before starting my first year as an instructional assistant and teacher for special education classroom in Indiana.
 I then decided to move to the Netherlands to travel and nanny for a year, which is where I met my partner.
 I originally joined the team in 2011.
 I then spent four amazing (yet sometimes challenging!) years as a stay-at-home-mother.
 During my free time, I enjoy reading, making crafts with my daughter, pursuing the elusive Dutch sunshine, and visiting friends around the Netherlands.